CHILD CUSTODY LAWYERS IN GARDEN CITY

-Serving Individual throughout Queens, Nassau County & Surrounding Areas
+Serving Individuals throughout Garden City, Suffolk county, Nassau County & Surrounding Areas

 Anytime a divorce or separation involves minor children, custody and visitation are commonly primary concerns.
 If you find yourself wondering what are the rules and regulations concerning child custody and what kinds of options are available to you as a parent, our divorce attorneys can help.